antoinewaugh/aunit/README.md

 You'll notice the `aunit build` command is run prior to running the test.
 This is because the HelloWorldTest.mon has a project-level dependency on the `UnitTest` project (the same is true for any *TestEvents*).
 By default, the UnitTest bundle is injected when running *TestEvents* and so it is optional to specify it in the //@Depends.
 If a *TestEvent* contains user-level project dependencies, changes must be built with the `aunit build` command proior to running `aunit test` to ensure the tests are run against the latest codebase.

-Changes to TestEvent.mon files and single file dependency references, however, do not require a rebuild prior to running the `aunit test` command.
+Changes to *TestEvent* files and single file dependency references, however, do not require a rebuild prior to running the `aunit test` command.

 For information on defining user-level project dependencies please see *Defining custom project-level dependencies*.